wirc-sjsu/firebench/docs/workflows/0D_models/rate_of_spread_models/sensitivity/ros_sensitivity.md

 ---
 layout: default
 title: "ROS Sensitivity to Environmental Variables"
-parent: "Sensitivity"
+parent: "Rate of spread models workflows"
-grand_parent: "Workflows"
+grand_parent: "0D models"
 nav_order: 1
 ---

 # ROS Sensitivity to Environmental Variables
 ## Objectives

 This workflow aims to evaluate the sensitivity of a specific rate of spread (ROS) model to its environmental inputs.
-It computes the `First and Total Order Sobol indices` with respect to environmental variable for each fuel class in a specific [Fuel Model](../../tutorials/change_fuel_model_ros.md).
+It computes the `First and Total Order Sobol indices` with respect to environmental variable for each fuel class in a specific [Fuel Model](../../../../tutorials/change_fuel_model_ros.md).
 The environmental variables are:
 - Total fuel moisture content
 - Terrain slope angle in the spread direction